MisterStump/TTS-Scripting-Doc/docs/object.md

 end
 ```

-???tip "Button Tips"
-	* Buttons can not be clicked from their back side.
-	* Buttons can not be clicked if there is another object between the pointer and the button.
-This does not include the Object the button is attached to.
-	* Buttons are placed relative to the Object they are attached to.
-	* The maximum font size is capped at 1000.
-	* The minimum width/height is 60.
-Any lower number (besides 0) will appear to be 60.
-This prevents visual glitches involving the corner rounding.
-	* A button width/height of 0 will cause the button not to be drawn, but its label will be.
-This can be a way to attach text to an Object.

 !!!bug
 	Button scale currently distorts button height and width if the button is rotated at anything besides `{0,0,0}`.